BadgerCode/emojichat/README.md

     * Allow styling tags?
         * Could allow some basic markdown
     * Maybe show history before player joined?
+    * How will this hook into other chat systems?
+        * Tags etc
+    * Update emojione version
 * Tidy up
     * Sort out all the logic which builds the text box if it doesn't exist already
         * Just update the state and rely on the text box using the current state when it is drawn